munch-group/slurm-jupyter/docs/source/initial-setup.rst

 On your local machine
 -----------------------------------------

-Install [Anaconda python](https://www.anaconda.com/distribution/#download-section) your local machine.
+Install `Anaconda python <https://www.anaconda.com/distribution/#download-section>`_ on your local machine.
 Say yes when asked if want to install Visual Studio Code.
 If you are on a Windows machine you also need to tick the box to add Anaconda python to your PATH when prompted.

 > If you are on a Windows machine, you also need to download and the newest version of Powershell.
-You find see how to do that [on this page](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7#msi) under "Installing the MSI package".
+You find see how to do that `on this page <(https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7#msi>`_ under "Installing the MSI package".
 Now open the newly installed Powershell and run: `conda init powershell`.
 Close Powershell and open it again.
 Now you have access to conda to create environments if you like.

 Activate the environment you want to install in and do: